roman-milk/roman-milk.github.io/me-my-slutwife-and.md

+===

- ****** Me, My Slutwife &amp; Rick Ch.
-04 ****** byNonStopFunGuy© My Kitty was now playful.
+My Kitty was now playful.
 "The usual," she told him lustfully, her pussy already creaming at the thought of fucking his big cock and her lips kissing the wonderful man.

  A decision was made, one she knew all along but seemed incapable of stating clearly.
 To confirm it, she immediately called me on my cellphone, hoping anxiously I would answer.
 I did.
 "Hiya baby," I told her, clueless, "how are you feeling this morning?"